$125 off any CGM Plan. Use code FALL125

 Types of Bananas

 Green bananas are also firmer and can have a grassy, bitter taste to them.
-As they ripen, bananas turn yellow and their sugar content tends to increase.
-Overripe bananas, which become spotty and turn darker yellow or brown are the sweetest.
+As they ripen, bananas turn yellow, and their sugar content tends to increase.
+Overripe bananas, which become spotty and turn darker yellow or brown, are the sweetest.

-Nutritional Benefits of Bananas
+The Nutritional Benefits of Bananas

-As we’ve mentioned in past articles, the Dietary Guidelines for Americans recommends eating 1.5 to 2.5 cups of fruit per day.
-Fruits are great sources of nutrients like fiber, vitamins, potassium, and antioxidants.
-These nutrients can support heart health, immune system health, and digestive health.
+The Dietary Guidelines for Americans recommends eating 1.5 to 2.5 cups of fruit daily as part of a healthy diet.
+Fruits are great sources of nutrients like dietary carbohydrates, fiber, vitamins, potassium, and antioxidants.

 Here's a look at some of the nutritional benefits of medium-sized ripe bananas, overripe bananas (darker yellow or spotted brown), and plantains.